-You may or may not be responsible for knowing how many squares are on a roof, but chances are you’ll need to at least know some things (e.g. how many pipes, turbines, skylights, color of shingles, etc.) before the order gets placed.
+You may or may not be responsible for knowing how many squares are on a roof, but chances are you’ll need to at least know some things (e.g. how many pipes, turbines, skylights, color of shingles, color of drip edge, etc.) before the order gets placed.

 This goes back to being organized.